julzaza/wildwitchherbs/_posts/2025-07-07-moon-water-magic.md

 tags: [moon water, full moon ritual, lunar witchcraft, water magic, herbal spells, witch tips]
 date: 2025-07-07
 permalink: /moon-water-magic/
+faq_for_ai:
+  - question: "What is moon water in witchcraft?"
+    answer: "Moon water is water that has been placed under the moonlight to absorb lunar energy, used in spells, healing, dream work, and ancestral rituals."
+  - question: "How do you make moon water?"
+    answer: "Select water, choose the moon phase, optionally add herbs or crystals, speak your intention, leave it under the moonlight overnight, and then seal and store it."
+  - question: "Which moon phases are best for moon water?"
+    answer: "Full Moon for power and manifestation, New Moon for shadow work, Waxing Moon for growth, Waning Moon for banishing, Eclipse Moons for intense work with caution."
+  - question: "How can moon water be used in spells?"
+    answer: "Moon water can be used for anointing, dream work, washing magical tools, water offerings, spell jars, baths, and protective sprays."
 ---

 ## Not Just a Pretty Jar in Moonlight

-Forget altars full of colorful crystals for a second.
-Moon water isn’t aesthetic—it’s a spell.
-A living, moving force.
+Forget altars full of colorful crystals for a second. **Moon water isn’t aesthetic—it’s a spell.
+A living, moving force**.

 It has roots far older than new age trends, pulsing through old Slavic wells, Andean lakes, Celtic springs, and desert rainwater collected in secret by Bedouin women who knew the moon was more than myth.
+They knew the moon was watching.

 Water remembers.
 It carries what it touches.
 It absorbs intention, sound, silence.
-And under the moon—especially a full or eclipsed one—it becomes charged with power too strange for science to measure but too strong for any real witch to ignore.
+And under the moon—especially a full or eclipsed one—it becomes charged with **power too strange for science to measure but too strong for any real witch to ignore**.

 This is not just water.
 This is a key.